onkernel/kernel-nextjs-template/README.md

 - Select and load Chrome extensions from your Kernel account
 - Create dual cloud browsers (one with extension, one without) with live views
 - Run AI-powered automation tasks using Magnitude and Claude
-- Compare performance and behavior side-by-side in real-time
 - Analyze the impact of Chrome extensions on browsing and automation tasks

 ## Tech Stack